Recipe: Miyeok Guk – Korean Seaweed Soup (Birthday Soup)

 servings (as a side/appetizer)

 Miyeok Guk ( 미역국) is a traditional Korean soup made with edible seaweed.
-This nutritious and comforting soup is often enjoyed on birthdays and during postpartum recovery, as it is believed to promote good health.
+This nutritious and comforting soup is often enjoyed during postpartum recovery, as it is believed to promote good health.
 Miyeok-Guk has also become a soup you eat, when it is your birthday, and is thus commonly referred to as Korean Birthday Soup.

 Cook Mode